jnozzi/cocoadev.com/markdown/ChangingVALists.md

 ----

-As the OP, I've come to wonder about the appropriateness of va_Lists, and if they are antiquated, in the face of General/NSArrays and General/NSDictionaries.
+As the OP, I've come to wonder about the appropriateness of va_Lists, and if they are antiquated, in the face of NSArrays and NSDictionaries.
 I appreciate that C arrays are no substitute; dynamic memory allocation would not be feasible, but in cases where the overhead of an NS data type is acceptable, I think I'm going to start doing that instead of va_lists.
 Any comments as to why this is or isn't a good practice to adopt?

 ----

 Using an NS collection type as an argument is fine as long as it make sense to do so.
-Many Cocoa General/APIs make use of "NS type" collection arguments for batching like arguments.
+Many Cocoa APIs make use of "NS type" collection arguments for batching like arguments.
 But, I would also not call variable argument lists "antiquated", they serve a specific purpose, and definitely should not be equated with arrays (real C arrays or otherwise).
 Also as a side, as soon as you introduce NS collection types, dynamic memory allocation is happening in one form or another (if not by you, by your caller), it's inherent to the language extension.

 ----